 First important thing: keep the floor parts without breaking them!!
 This will come in handy when putting in the new floor in the van 🙂

 I was first thinking about keeping the original floor in as it looked solid and decent.
 However, we got recommended to take out the floor.
 Firstly, to put isolation underneath it and secondly, because it’s super heavy.
-You don’t want to get into a higher tax group because of the floor 🙂
+You don’t want to get into a higher tax bracket because of the floor.

 Taking out the cabin